 The following list highlights only a few resources across Indiana.
-Please note that individuals who are placed on the deferred services list will be provided information by their local vocational rehabilitation counselor best suited to address the specific employment needs of that individual.
+Please note that individuals who are placed on a waitlist for VR services will be provided information by their local vocational rehabilitation counselor best suited to address the specific employment needs of that individual.

 - WorkOne - WorkOne is the heart of the workforce development system and where an individual can find a new or better job, choose a career, access training or get the information needed to succeed in today’s job market.

 - IMPACT (Job Training) - The local office of the Division of Family Resources in each of Indiana's 92 counties has the responsibility for determining eligibility for IMPACT services of Education, Training, Job search and Job placement activities.
 For information on services available in your county, contact the local office of Family Resources in your county of residence.

 - Ticket to Work - Ticket to Work is an employment support program for people with disabilities who are interested in going to work or increasing their work.
 The program’s goal is to increase opportunities and choices for Social Security disability beneficiaries to get vocational rehabilitation, employment and other support services from public and private providers, employers, and other organizations.
 Participation in the Ticket to Work program begins when a person reaches an agreement with an employment network or state vocational rehabilitation agency.
 An EN is an entity that contracts with the Social Security Administration to either provide or coordinate the delivery of the necessary services to Social Security disability beneficiaries.
 The EN can be a single person, a partnership/alliance (public or private), or a consortium of organizations collaborating to combine resources to serve eligible people Below is a list of the Indiana ENs:

 CILs are consumer-controlled, cross-disability, nonresidential, private, nonprofit agencies that are designed and operated within local communities by individuals with disabilities.
 They promote the independent living philosophy to empower all people with disabilities.